 If it is unsafe to be outside for any reason (high winds, extreme cold, lightning, ice storms, unsafe road conditions), we will cancel classes that day, with notice to the parents first thing that morning.

 We are firm believers in the saying “there is no bad weather, only bad clothing!”
 As an all-outdoor nature program, we will be outside and celebrating all of the beautiful seasons that Utah has to offer, including rain and snow.
 Many forest schools in Europe exist in places that get very cold and have lots of snow.
 We require that all parents dress their children in weather-appropriate clothing - this might include long underwear, many quality layers, waterproof pants, snow gear, etc. When dressed for the weather, children's bodies generate more than enough heat (we provide detailed clothing instructions here).

 WHAT ABOUT SAFETY/ACCIDENTS?

 The health and safety of our students is our number one priority at all times.
-Our teachers are trained in Wilderness First Aid, carry cell phones and first aid kits, and our teachers keep a close eye on students at all times.
+Our teachers are trained in Wilderness First Aid and/or Pediatric CPR, carry cell phones and first aid kits, and our teachers keep a close eye on students at all times.
 If there is an accident of any kind, a full report will be taken and caregivers will be notified at the end of the day, if not sooner.